Who is Fern Bacon?

 She took his advice and enrolled at Chico Normal School, now known as Chico State.
 After graduation, she taught for a short time at Weed, California, before moving to Sacramento.
 Here she was hired to teach fourth grade at Pacific School, where she spent 40 years as a teacher, principal, and shortly, as District Superintendent.
 It is interesting to note that she taught that fourth grade class all the way through the eighth grade.

 In 1928 Fern Married Devere Bacon, who later became Principal of Crocker Elementary School in the Sacramento City Unified School District.
-Mrs. Bacon, besides her duties at Pacific, became involved in many of the social activities at Crocker, where she was help in high esteem by the Crocker School staff.
+Mrs. Bacon, besides her duties at Pacific, became involved in many of the social activities at Crocker, where she was held in high esteem by the Crocker School staff.
 In 1931, Mrs. Bacon became Teaching Principal at Pacific School, which was a five-teacher school.
 At the time, the district was all farmland, which could be purchased for $10 an acre.
 Also at that same time, the northern part of the district was growing.
 In 1925 and 1926, a new school was planned and built on Franklin Boulevard, near 14th Avenue.
 It was named Junior Pacific.

 Many changes were occurring in the district.
 Small businesses developed along Franklin Blvd, large farms were divided into smaller acreages, and finally when Campbell Soup Company built a plant on Franklin Blvd, many new families moved into the area.
 As the district continued to grow, it was evident that new schools would be needed and Mrs. Bacon, with the Board of Trustees, was very active in carrying out this research.
 In 1947, it was decided that a new Pacific School should be built.
 It opened in the spring of 1949.
 It was then that Mrs. Bacon was named Principal and District Superintendent.
 Woodbine and Parkway were built in the early 50’s and in 1955 Clayton B. Wire was opened.
 There were now five schools under Mrs. Bacon’s jurisdiction.
 In 1958, Pacific District was annexed to the Sacramento City Unified School District, and Mrs. Bacon was again Principal of Pacific Elementary School.
 In the middle 50’s, a new junior high school was named in her honor.
 It is now called Fern Bacon Middle School.